 " And you are saying that is justified?"
 He looked doubtful at her.

-" What is wrong is just wrong Kuwaraniji" He shook his head.
+" What is wrong is just wrong, Kuwaraniji" He shook his head firmly, a little in disbelief.

-" No, someone once told me, a King's first Dharm is to his people, even before his parents."
+" No, someone once told me, a King's first duty is to his people, even before his parents."
 He looked up at her calm face as she spoke.
-Eyes met and she looked away a little shyly.
+Eyes met, and she looked away a little coyly as she saw his eyes clearly impressed.

-" By giving her justice he couldn't deny it to the thousand more in Ayodhya."
-She was calm again.
+" By giving her justice, he couldn't deny it to the thousand more in Ayodhya."
+She spoke calmly again, turning the page of her book.

 " She is so stubborn!"
 Kunwar Pratap swung his sword in anger as Chakrapani watched.